pact-foundation/pact-jvm/pact-jvm-provider-gradle/README.md

 }
 ```

-_NOTE:_ Currently the pacts are fetched from the broker during the configuration phase of the build.
+**NOTE: Currently the pacts are fetched from the broker during the configuration phase of the build.
 This means that
-if the broker is not available, you will not be able to run any Gradle tasks.
-To only load the pacts when running the
+if the broker is not available, you will not be able to run any Gradle tasks.** This should be fixed in a forth coming
+release.

-validate task, you can do something like:
+In the mean time, to only load the pacts when running the validate task, you can do something like:

 ```groovy
 pact {